mumarh/QUIZ-APP/README.md

    - Click the green Code button above and select *Download ZIP, or click **Fork* to clone it

 2. *Open the folder*
-   - Inside the folder, you will see the file named Cal.html
+   - Inside the folder, you will see the file named index.html

 3. *Copy and paste the code*
-   - Open the Cal.html file
+   - Open the index.html file
    - Copy the full code from that file
    - Open your *VS Code* or any code editor you're using
    - Paste the code into a new HTML file
-   - Save it and open it in your browser to see how the calculator performs
+   - Save it and open it in your browser to see how the Quiz App performs

-✅ That’s it — you're ready to explore and test the calculator!
+✅ That’s it — you're ready to explore and test the Quiz App!

 ---